 Chief Exploration Officer

-Greg Findley is the consummate international adventure travel guide, operations manager, and company owner, as comfortable on a wild river in Chile as he is at home in the Detour office or with his family and friends in Montana.
-He loves introducing people to new destinations, to new adventures, and to helping them expand their world to appreciate wild places and other cultures, and feels it is his mission in life to make it help people get the trip that is best for them.
+Greg Findley is the consummate international adventure travel guide, operations manager, and company owner, as comfortable on a wild river in Chile as he is at home in the Detour office or with his family and friends in the backcountry of Wyoming and Montana.
+He teaches at an online climate change school, and he loves introducing people to new destinations, to new adventures, and to helping them expand their world to appreciate wild places and other cultures, and feels it is his mission in life to make it help people get the trip that is best for them.
 It’s been said he can make pancakes out of anything, although his kids wish he’d stick to using flour and milk.

 While these days Greg rarely guides clients on wild adventure trips as he did for nearly 20 years in the Western US, Zambia, Zimbabwe, Ethiopia, Chile, Argentina, Peru, Bolivia, Costa Rica, Turkey, and the Philippines, among other destinations, he understands what makes one trip great and another just ok, and also realizes that even on great trips, some travelers may not be fully happy, as ultimately they are on the wrong trip.
 Because of this, Greg has created a company whose mission is to help guide travelers through the tricky adventure of choosing a great vacation to help them get the perfect trip.

 Greg lived in the Philippines as a young boy, and had traveled around the world by the age of five (at the time he assumed that was normal for all 5-year olds).
 Although he fell in love with camping and wilderness as a kid on trips with his family to Colorado, Montana, and Idaho, it wasn’t until he took a National Outdoor Leadership School (NOLS) semester course during his sophomore year at the University of Michigan that he really knew his path would be leading people on adventure trips around the world.
 As he likes to say with a wry smile, “That course ruined my life.”